Ahaz1701/DevOps_Project/README.md

 #### 3. Push the image to Docker Hub:

-To push the image to Docker Hub, you must first connect to Docker Hub:
+To push the image to `Docker Hub`, you must first connect to Docker Hub:
 ```
 docker login
 ```